TABLE OF CONTENTS

 - There is a crest or tubercle on the ventral surface of the ischium.

-- The ilio-pectineal line is prominent and the psoas tubercle is well marked.
+- The ilio-pectineal line is prominent, and the psoas tubercle is well marked.

-- Pelvic inlet is elliptical in outline.
+- The pelvic inlet is elliptical in outline.

 - The ilium is nearly in a vertical plane.